France struggles to fight radical Islam in its jails

 Brawls occur weekly and staff, many of them trainees, live in fear of attack.
 In January an optometrist was knifed in the eye with a pair of scissors.
 Absenteeism is sky-high among guards, who say they are overwhelmed by the daily challenge of keeping order.

-"Islamic radicalisation is a real curse in most of our prisons," Villepinte guard Blaise Gangbazo told Reuters.
+"Islamic radicalization is a real curse in most of our prisons," Villepinte guard Blaise Gangbazo told Reuters.
 "But in tough jails like ours it comes about even more easily.
 It's a good school."

 France's prison population has grown by a third in the past decade, partly due to policies under conservative governments of handing down heavy sentences on repeat petty offenders.